Checkpoint Docs

 Govern

-Deploy MCP-I servers for AI agent governance with delegations, proofs, and consent flows
+Deploy KYA-OS servers for AI agent governance with delegations, proofs, and consent flows

 What is Govern?

-Checkpoint Govern enables you to deploy and manage MCP-I (Model Context Protocol with Identity) servers for comprehensive AI agent governance.
+Checkpoint Govern enables you to deploy and manage KYA-OS ("Know Your Agent — Operating System"; see the glossary) servers for comprehensive AI agent governance.
 While Detect identifies agents and Enforce blocks or redirects them, Govern provides a framework for authorizing agents — letting verified AI agents interact with your resources under controlled conditions.

 Govern implements a zero-trust model: every AI agent request must carry a cryptographic proof of identity and authorization before accessing protected resources.